ChrysisAndreou/MAI645_Team_03/README.md

+To run the Colab notebooks in the `colab` folder, simply upload `project645.zip`.
+If you want to avoid preprocessing data, set up Google Drive as instructed below.

 ## 📌 Overview

 This repository contains all the code, output, and trained model weights for the **MAI645 project** completed by **Team 03**.
 Due to the large size of the files, most large resources are hosted on Google Drive and linked below.